JoshDoody/joshdoody.github.io/_book_excerpts/promotion/what-is-your-target-job.md

 ---
 layout: book_excerpt
-title: TKTK
-tagline: TKTK
+title: What is your target job?
+tagline: Defining your goal for your next job promotion
 excerpt: TKTK
 last_modified_at: 2016-06-22
 chapter: promotion
 section: 2
 ---

-## 1. Define your goal—your target job

 What really matters is that you know where you want to be promoted. *Specifically*, I mean.
 Not "I want a promotion", but “I want to be promoted to Engineer II” or “I want to be promoted to a role in Operations.”
 This matters because you need to know how your target role is different from your current role so that you can identify opportunities to do things associated with your target role.

 There are two common types of promotion: straight-up and over-and-up.

-### Straight-up promotions
+## Straight-up promotions

 With a straight-up promotion, you’re just moving to the next job above your current one on your career path.
 Most straight-up promotions look something like this: